Signed in as:

 The standard 5" gutter, more than enough to handle basic drainage needs.

-Heavy duty gutters for a large roof that needs a lot of drainage.
+Heavy duty aluminum gutters for a large roof that needs a lot of drainage.

 Add a touch of elegance to your forever home with copper gutters.
 Copper can last around 50 years, or even up to a century if well cared for, as compared to the standard 20 years.